earthly/website/blog/_posts/2021-02-19-what-is-buildkit-and-what-can-i-do-with-it.md

 ![Diagram of BuildKit running and pstree showing the process tree of buildkitd](/blog/assets/images/what-is-buildkit-and-what-can-i-do-with-it/3.png)

-## How to see Docker Processes on macOS and Windows
+## How to See Docker Processes on macOS and Windows

 On macOS and Windows, Docker processes run on a separate virtual machine (VM).
 If you're using the default and recommended Docker Desktop, this VM is the Linux container host.